 Napa County is well on its way to exceeding its RHNA for above moderate-income households.
-The County issued 66 permits in 2006 and 53 permits in 2007.
-Napa County will produce more than the remaining RHNA balance of 77 units, if permits are continually issued at the rates seen in 2006 and 2007.
-The additional 77 units could be built on land zoned for single-family dwellings, which includes the following zones: AP, AW, RS, RD, and RC.
+County records indicate that 119 market rate units have been constructed in the unincorporated area since January 1, 2007.
+Napa County will produce more than the remaining RHNA balance of 77 units for moderate-income households, if permits are continually issued at these rates.
+The County's Growth Management System will make permits available in the next five years for development of up to 485 additional market rate units (including 170 units on Angwin, Moskowite, and Spanish Flat, plus 315 additional market rate units).
+The additional 77 units (minimum) could be built on land zoned for single-family dwellings, which includes the following zones: AP, AW, RS, RD, and RC.
 The parcels available to accommodate construction of a single family dwelling number are in the thousands.
 For example, in the AW district, County staff estimates there are over 2,000 such parcels.
+Since these parcels are located in areas not served by public sewer systems, they are not identified on a site-specific basis (Government Code Section 65583.2(b)(6)).